cefet-rj-dal/daltoolboxdp/examples/classification/skcla_svc.md

 ## SVM (Support Vector Machine) Classifier

+Support Vector Machines find a maximum-margin hyperplane separating classes in a (possibly) high-dimensional feature space.
+Using kernels, SVMs implicitly map inputs to a feature space where linear separation is easier.
+The margin is controlled by a regularization parameter that trades off margin width and classification errors.

 This example uses SVM (scikit-learn via reticulate) to classify the Iris dataset.
 Workflow: split train/test, train, predict, and evaluate.

 Prerequisites